mlflow/mlflow/docs/source/models.rst

 .. note:: Limitations (when the default evaluator is used):

     - Model validation results are not included in the active MLflow run.
+See `below <models.html#model-validation-with-trubrics>`_ to see how to log validation results with Trubrics.
     - No metrics are logged nor artifacts produced for the baseline model in the active MLflow run.

 Additional information about model evaluation behaviors and outputs is available in the